-Burgmann teaching EPS116 field trip
+Burgmann teaching EPS116 field trip at Moss Beach

 Research Expertise and Interest

-geophysics, geology, earth and planetary science, geomechanics, tectonics, Seismology, structural geology, active tectonics, fault zone processes, crustal deformation, space geodesy, natural hazards, landslides
+active tectonics, geophysics, geology, earth and planetary science, geomechanics, tectonics, Seismology, structural geology, fault zone processes, crustal deformation, space geodesy, natural hazards, landslides

 Research Description

 Roland Bürgmann received his Vordiplom in Geology, Paleontology, and Mineralogy from the Universität Tübingen, Germany in Geology in 1987, his M.S. in Structural Geology from the University of Colorado in 1989, and his PhD in Geomechanics and Crustal Deformation from Stanford University in 1993.
-He is currently a professor in the Earth and Planetary Science Department and heads the UC Berkeley Active Tectonics Research Group.
+He is currently a Professor in the Earth and Planetary Science Department and heads the UC Berkeley Active Tectonics Research Group.

 His current research focusses on active tectonics; relying on space geodetic, geological and seismological observations combined with mechanical models for an improved understanding of earthquake cycles, landslides and hydrological systems.